 - The unsaved will account for the vast majority of those who have ever lived.

 Let us consider two models.
-Evangelicals are known for taking the good news to those who have not yet accepted Jesus.
+Fundamentalists/evangelicals are known for taking the good news to those who have not yet accepted Jesus.
 In fact, that is what evangelical means: those who share the good (EU) news (ANGELLION).
 The term for this activity is called evangelism.
 The goal of this activity is to bring individuals into the Kingdom of God, or as I describe it—The Father’s House.

-Next time, we will discuss what this means to us and others.
+Next time, we will discuss what this means to us and to others.
 Do you think you are part of the Father’s House?